 The Evolution of Terminology

 The shift from "complicated grief" to "prolonged grief disorder" wasn't just a change in labels; it was a move toward legitimization.
-By including PGD in official diagnostic manuals, the medical community has made it easier for patients to receive insurance coverage for specialized grief support resources and targeted therapies.
+By including PGD in official diagnostic manuals, the medical community has made it easier for patients to receive insurance coverage for specialized grief support and targeted therapies.

 - Complicated Grief: The traditional term used to describe grief that doesn't follow a typical healing trajectory.